jwsloan/summer_to_remember/adrs/adr-002-design-system.md

-# ADR-002: Adopt a Google-Inspired Design System Using CSS Variables and Utility Classes
+# ADR-002: Adopt a Google-Inspired Design System Using CSS Variables, Svelte Components, and Shoelace

 **Status**: Accepted
-**Date**: 2025-05-12
+**Date**: 2025-05-12 (updated for SvelteKit migration)

 ---

 ## Context

 This app integrates Google Tasks, Calendar, and Photos, and should feel visually consistent with those tools.
-As a backend-heavy team relying on LLM assistance, we need an opinionated, easy-to-reference styling system without frameworks.
+As we migrate to SvelteKit, we want to maintain an opinionated, easy-to-reference styling system that leverages Svelte's component model and scoped styles, while still using CSS variables for global theming.

 ---

 ## Decision

-Use **vanilla CSS** with **custom properties** to define a shared design system:
+- Use **Svelte components** for all UI structure and logic.

-- All styles live in a single `style.css`
+- Use **CSS custom properties** (variables) to define a shared design system for colors, typography, spacing, and radius.
-- Define tokens for colors, typography, spacing, and radius
+- Style components via Svelte's scoped styles and utility classes, referencing global tokens.
-- Style components (Web Components or HTML) via utility classes and scoped selectors
+- Use **Shoelace** for prebuilt, accessible UI components, styled with our design tokens.
-- Prompt LLMs with real-world analogies (“like Google Calendar”) and component names
+- Prompt LLMs with real-world analogies (“like Google Calendar”) and component names.

 ---